mplewis/gustolight/README.md

 # README

-Lightwell reads interesting data from kafka and uses it to light up a photon particle.
+GustoLight reads interesting data from kafka and uses it to light up a photon particle.